 Her burgeoning talent was noticed by teachers at the Moscow Choreographic Institute, which the young dancer joined in 1976.

 Ananiashvili was partnered at the gala by Alexander Volchkov of the Bolshoi Theatre of Moscow.
 Photo: State Ballet of Georgia.

 Ananiashvili graduated from the institute to join the famous Bolshoi Theatre of Moscow in 1981 and danced all major roles in classical productions at the company.

 The artist broke into the worldwide dancing scene in the second half of 1980s.

 Along with her fellow dancers Andris Liepa and Vadim Pisarev, she became the first Soviet dancer to appear at the USA International Ballet Competition in 1986.

-The Georgian ballerina and Liepa also became the first ballet artists from the Soviet Union to perform as guest soloists with the New York City Ballet in 1988.
+The Georgian and Liepa also became the first ballet artists from the Soviet Union to perform as guest soloists with the New York City Ballet in 1988.

 Ananiashvili became principal dancers of one of the leading US troupes, the American Ballet Theatre, in 1993.
 She also performed as principal at the Houston Ballet since 1999.